UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 select delete method,

-go to Authentication in postman, select Bearer Token, and paste provider's token inside. paste the post's id to the url (id can be gained by GET method mentioned above, note that if provider is not the one posted, then modification of post would failed).
+go to Authentication in postman, select Bearer Token, and paste provider's token inside. paste the post's id to the url (id can be gained by GET method mentioned above, note that if provider is not the one posted, then modification of the post would failed).

 click send, if postman respond with just a line of id:(post id), then it works.

 - UPDATE POST
 localhost:5000/api/posts/(post id)

-the setup steps are same as delete post, it's just you have to paste new data you want to update inside raw json body:
+the setup steps are same as delete post, it's just you have to provide the new data you want to update for post inside raw json body:

 {
 "postText": "some content here"
 }

-## test apis

-an easy way to test the api is just to go to url: i.e. localhost:5000/api/posts/

-a better way to do it is using postman, select get method, go to url: localhost:5000/api/posts/. or select post method, go to url: localhost:5000/api/providers

-but test results depends on the .env file, make sure your env file contains the correct database url, and the correct token.

 ### allen's note: